Domestic hazardous wastes

 Home heating oil tanks

-All ‘uncleaned’ waste domestic heating oil tanks, i.e. contaminated with visible residues of kerosene, are deemed to be hazardous waste.
-Such tanks may only be taken to a suitably authorised facility accompanied by a hazardous waste consignment note.
+All ‘uncleaned’ waste domestic heating oil tanks (contaminated with visible residues of kerosene) are seen as hazardous waste.
+Such tanks may only be taken to a suitably authorised facility with a hazardous waste consignment note.

 The contractor either converting your heating system from oil to gas or replacing your old tank will normally look after the process above.